ISasiain/Variant_Tracker/README.md

 wget wget https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/variant_summary.txt.gz;
 gunzip variant_summary.txt.gz;
 ```
-> The remaining files were obtained from the course Canvas page (current DNA plink files) or were provided by the teacher (ancient DNA plink files.)
+> The remaining files were obtained from the course Canvas page (current DNA plink files) or were provided by the teacher ([ancient DNA plink files in Dive](https://drive.google.com/drive/folders/1LQyaf6zNSWbklSlf7stQmwFL8N3RZ9NJ?usp=sharing).)
 The current files were stored into the current_data directory, and the ancient files into the ancien_data directory.

 3. Filtering the clinvar database to keep the ones classified as pathogenic or likely pathogenic.
 ```bash